apoon-/ruby_fundamentals1/README.md

 ```

+#### Class and Instance Methods

+Class methods are methods that are called on a class and instance methods are methods that are called on an instance of a class.

 #### Instance Methods

 Instance methods only work on an instance and thus you have to create a new instance to use them (Person.new).
 Again, there are more ways to define instance methods than this, especially if you look into meta programming.
 The below is an example of an instance method.